Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Introduction

 In particular, the spatial $C^\theta$ H\"older norm of the second fundamental form of the nodal sets and the $C^{1,\frac{\theta}{2}}$ norm of the time derivatives are uniformly bounded on compact subsets. \end{thm}

 \begin{rem} This theorem is the parabolic analogue of Theorem 1 in \cite{Wang2019}, where the stability condition in the elliptic setting is replaced by a low entropy condition.
-We note that the low entropy condition ensures that we only have one transition layer which substantially simplifies the analysis.
+We note the low entropy condition ensures we only have one transition layer which substantially simplifies the analysis.
 In particular, we are not required to model interactions between separate layers and hence do not need Toda systems.
-We will remove this restriction in a future work.

 The condition in the theorem implicitly implies the limit mean curvature flow is smooth, because $C^2$ bounds imply $C^{1,\theta}$ convergence of the transition layers, and standard regularity theory for quasilinear parabolic partial differential equations allows us to bootstrap $C^{1,\theta}$ bounds to $C^\infty$ smoothness of the limit flow. \end{rem}